HONDA AERO 125 (NH125)

 In the storage department, the Aero 125 is well equipped.
 It has a generous sized glovebox and some storage under the seat, enough to fit a couple books or maybe your lunch.
 Check out the brochure scans at the bottom of this page for a look.

 If you’re trying to find a unique and rare scooter, the Aero 125 is certainly a great choice.
-It's got solid acceleration, good reliability for it's age and nice storage.
+It accelerates solidly, has good reliability for its age and ample storage.
 However, if you’re simply trying to find a practical scooter around 125-150cc to provide you with reliable transportation, then an Elite 125/150 or Yamaha’s Riva 125 are probably better choices.
 Both of those scooters are 4-strokes, which means better fuel economy, lower pollution, no 2-stroke smell and a longer engine life.
 Plus they are both considerably more popular, so you’ll have an easier time finding parts and other owners to talk to.

 The Aero’s top speed is similar to Honda’s Elite 125 and Yamaha’s Riva 125 (both are good for 55-60mph) but it’s notably slower than the Elite 150 (65mph).
 This is pretty significant difference if you’re driving a lot of 55mph roads.
 It can be the difference between keeping up with traffic and being the slowest vehicle on the road.
-Given the choice, I would get the Aero 125 because I like its style, historic value and how rare it is, but the Elite 150 or a big Riva is probably the practical choice.
+Given the choice, I would get the Aero 125 because I like its style and rarity, but the Elite 150 or a big Riva is probably the practical choice.

-OWNER REVIEWS - Browse the Honda Aero 125 Owner Reviews
+OWNER REVIEWS (10) - Browse the Aero 125 Reviews BROCHURE SCANS - Vintage Aero 125 Literature

 - Strong acceleration